Nagaraja Rao Havaldar: Composing

 As a composer, Havaldar has scored music for various plays and television shows such as Girish Karnad’s Taledanda, P. Lankesh’s Gunamukha staged by the theatre group Roopantara, the television version of Master Hirannayya’s Lanchavatara and T N Seetharam’s teleserial, Mukhamukhi.
 He has also worked with a theatre group in Indianapolis on the music of a play with a spiritual theme.

 Teaching

 He regularly conducts lecture-demonstrations and workshops on music for companies like Wipro, Computer Associates, Birla 3M and Khodays among others, on topics such as Stress Management through Music and Appreciation of Hindustani Classical Music.

 Havaldar has taught and continues to teach Hindustani music, both locally in Bengaluru, as well as internationally to students in the United States and United Kingdom via workshops and telephonic sessions.
 Many of his students have become prominent musicians themselves, notably his son Omkarnath Havaldar and Kannada playback singer Chaitra HG.

 Other

-Havaldar has previously worked as a Programme Executive at the Music Archives, All India Radio, Hubli (1988–1991).
+Havaldar has previously worked as a Programme Executive at the Music Archives, All India Radio, Bengaluru (1988–1991).
 He was also formerly the chairman of Textbook Committee for Hindustani Music, for The Directorate of Textbooks, Karnataka.